 June 2 (Saturday): Open Mic, in collaboration with Tha Seo Math Dhuibh (Good For You), at Aros Centre, Portree.
 2-4 p.m.
 Hosted by Francis Mitchell.
 Special guest readers among others are Maoilios Caimbeul and Rody Gorman.
 Free for readers; non-readers, £3.
 Refreshments served.
 To read, contact Iseabail at Aros: 01478613649 or email@example.com

 July 10 (Tuesday, regular monthly meeting) : OPEN MIC, featuring Harry Gallagher, “poetry for people” poet, based in the North East of England.
-His poems have been published all over the place, he is an impressive performer, and he runs the Northeast Poetry Society stanza.
-More soon.
+His poems have been published all over the place, he is an impressive performer and he runs the Northeast Poetry Society stanza.

-December: Holiday concert and event with Island Chorus.
+December 10 (Monday): Evening Holiday concert and event with Skye Chamber Music, Island Chorus and the Reading Room.
 TBA